Asante Empire: Legal system

 Cursing the King, calling down powers to harm the King, is considered an unspeakable act and carries the weight of death.
 One who invokes another to commit such an act must pay a heavy indemnity.
 Practitioners of harmful (evil) forms of sorcery and witchcraft receive death but not by decapitation, for their blood must not be shed.
 They receive execution by strangling, burning, or drowning.

 Ordinarily, families or lineages settle disputes between individuals.
 Nevertheless, such disputes can be brought to trial before a chief by uttering the taboo oath of a chief or the King.
 In the end, the King's Court is the sentencing court, for only the King can order the death penalty.
 Before the Council of Elders and the King's Court, the litigants orate comprehensively.
 Anyone present can cross-examine the defendant or the accuser, and if the proceedings do not lead to a verdict, a special witness is called to provide additional testimony.
 If there is only one witness, their sworn oath assures the truth is told.
 Moreover, that he favours or is hostile to either litigant is unthinkable.
 Cases with no witness, like sorcery or adultery are settled by ordeals, like drinking poison.

-Ancestor Veneration establishes the Ashanti moral system, and it provides the principal foundation for governmental sanctions.
+Ancestor Veneration establishes the Asante moral system, and it provides the principal foundation for governmental sanctions.
 The link between mother and child centres the entire network, which includes ancestors and fellow men as well.
-Its judicial system emphasizes the Ashanti conception of rectitude and good behaviour, which favours harmony among the people.
+Its judicial system emphasizes the Asante conception of rectitude and good behaviour, which favours harmony among the people.
 The rules were made by Nyame (Supreme God) and the ancestors, and one must behave accordingly.

+Police

+In the metropolitan areas of Asante, several police forces were responsible for maintaining law and order.
+In Kumasi, a uniformed police, who were distinguished by their long hair, maintained order by ensuring no one else entered and left the city without permission from the government.
+The ankobia or special police were used as the empire's special forces and bodyguards to the Asantehene, as sources of intelligence, and to suppress rebellion.
+For most of the 19th century and into the 20th century, the Asante sovereign state remained powerful.